8cylinder/lightbox/README.md

 </lc-lightbox>
 ```

-If futher customization needs to be done, add a `<template>` to the
+If further customization needs to be done, add a `<template>` to the
 document and give it an id of `lightbox-template`.
 This will override
 the default one.
 It should be added before the script tag.

-This example is the the same as the default one, except it adds a
+This example is the same as the default one, except it adds a
 white border around the lightbox image.

 ```css